|Tyranny of the Stars by Robert Brookes|

 Some gunslingers rely on a rugged sense of determination and duty to drive them through their battles.
 Others yet command a sense of charm and swagger that lends an air of mystery about them.
 But some gunslingers get by on a full tankard of ale and a wobbling swagger all their own.
 While few in number, those who have taken to the bottle and the bullet and come out stronger on the other side are a sight to behold.

 Drunken Grit (Ex) At 1st level, a drunken gunslinger can drink a tankard of ale or strong alcohol and gain one point of grit.
 The act of drinking is a standard action that does not provoke attacks of opportunity.
-The gunslinger can gain a maximum number of drunken grit points equal to 1 plus one additional point for every two levels thereafter (5th, 7th, and so on).
+The gunslinger can gain a maximum number of drunken grit points equal to 1 plus one additional point for every three levels thereafter (4th, 7th, and so on).
 These drunken grit points last for 1 hour or until spent, whichever is shorter.
 As long as he has at least 1 drunken grit point, the gunslinger can spend 1 point of drunken grit as a swift action to move 5 feet without provoking attacks of opportunity.
 The gunslinger only recovers grit by drinking.

 This ability replaces grit.